 World Cuisine Tri-Blade Plastic Spiral Vegetable Slicer: Approx. $29

-- This slicer comes with 3 different blades which give you 3 complete different textures and shapes.
+- This slicer comes with 3 different blades which give you 3 completely different textures and shapes.

 - This is the one used in the photo above.